-Yesterday several dignitaries gathered with the Space Center staff to officially open the Christa McAuliffe Space Center's new home.
+One year ago several dignitaries gathered with the Space Center staff to officially open the Christa McAuliffe Space Center's new home.
 The event was held in the Space Center's planetarium.
 Tours of the planetarium and six simulators were given to the invited guests before the dedication program.
-I was on hand wearing three hats: 1) As a financial donor to the new Center and 2) As a member of the Space Center's staff and 3) As the founder of the Christa McAuliffe Space Center all those 30 years ago.
+I was on hand wearing three hats: 1) As a financial donor to the new Center and 2) As a member of the Space Center's staff and 3) As the founder of the Christa McAuliffe Space Center all those 31 years ago.

-I entered the new Center and made a beeline straight to the lower deck to see the marvels new simulators docked at Starbase Williamson.
-They are beautiful.
+That morning I entered the new Center and made a beeline straight to the lower deck to see the new simulators docked at Starbase Williamson.
+They were beautiful.
 What a facility!
-This new Space Center is the diamond Jewel in the Alpine District's crown.

-A special thank you to Rob Smith and Vicki Carter from the District Office for spearheading the fund raising for the new Center.
+There are many to thank for continued support, but a special thank you must be given to Rob Smith and Vicki Carter from the District Office for spearheading the fund raising for the new Center.
 And of course a very hardy "Well Done!" to James Porter, CMSC Director and Ryan Wells, Central School's Principal for the work they did to make this a truly one of a kind facility in the entire world.
 Please enjoy these few photos of the event.